Sudden Unexplained Infant Death Scene Investigation Training

 Event Details

 This event will max out at 100 participants.
-Please let Alexis Builta at abuilta@health.in.gov know if you registered and are unable to attend.
-This is critical so that we can allow other participants to attend the event.
+If you are unable to attend, please cancel your ticket.
+If you are unable to cancel your ticket, please contact Alexis Builta at abuilta@health.in.gov.This is critical so that we can allow other participants to attend the event.

 Arrival-Please arrive approximately 30 minutes early to sign in.